 The back story: A few years ago I went to the dermatologist for what I thought was a rash or adult acne on my right cheek.
 Turns out it was a bacterial infection.
 Gross, but not uncommon, she said.
 I took an antibiotic and the rash went away.
 I wasn’t sure what caused it or where it came from – until I considered something I use frequently – my yoga mat.
 Could it be a rash from yoga mat?

 Yoga Mat Cleaning or Lack Thereof

 I would try to make a habit of trying to clean my yoga mat after each practice, but I have to be honest, it didn’t always happen.
-Prior to developing the face rash, I had even reviewed and used all-natural wipes for cleaning my yoga mat, but I just wasn’t consistent with using them.
+Prior to developing the face rash, which I think was a rash from yoga mat.
+I had even reviewed and used all-natural wipes for cleaning my yoga mat, but I just wasn’t consistent with using them.

 One other notable change occurred when I switched to my thick Manduka Black Mat PRO yoga mat.
 I could no longer fold my mat in half, and then roll it up.
 I used to do that with my previous thin mat – in an effort to only ever put one side on the floor.
 Despite this challenge, I still really like the Manduka mat and highly recommend it to other yogis who are serious about their practice.

 • Price of Zen: How to Spend Less on Classes at the Yoga Studio